TheCrether/lightdm-webkit2-theme-glorious/README.md

 ### Dependencies

+This fork of the theme is made to be compatible with the latest version that is available in the [AUR](https://archlinux.org/packages/community/x86_64/lightdm-webkit2-greeter/).
 Please make sure you don't have an ancient version of these.

 + lightdm
 + lightdm-webkit2-greeter